aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/fine-tuning-converters/rendering-options/_index.md

     document.RenderTo(device);
 {{< /highlight >}}

 In some cases, the content of the HTML page could be wider than the page-size defined with options.
 If you don’t want to cut off the page content, you can try the [AdjustToWidestPage](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/adjusttowidestpage/) property of the PageSetup class.
-The following example shows how to adjust the page size to the content:
+The following example shows how to adjust the page size to the content (see the result visualization in figure (b) below):

 {{< highlight java >}}
 using System.IO;